-

 From the start, I wanted to use multiple active models, and a way to feed AI prompts to each.
 I envisioned mixing Anthropic Claude with OpenAI GPT, and one or more open source models via Ollama.
 The

-in AuroraCore can support as many models as you want.
+LLMManagerin AuroraCore can support as many models as you want.
 Under the hood, they can all be the same claude, gpt-4o, llama3, gemma2, mistral, etc. models, but each can have its own setup, including token limits and system prompt.
 LLMManager can handle a whole team of models with ease, and understands which models have what token limits and even supported domains, and send appropriate requests to the appropriate models.Automatic domain routing

 Once I started exploring using multiple models each with different domains, I made an example using a small model to review a prompt and spit out the most appropriate domain that matched a list of domains I gave it.
 Then I had models set up for each of those domains, so that

-, it will consult with the domain router, then send the request to the appropriate model.
+LLMManagerwould use the right model to respond.
+It became obvious that this shouldn’t be an example, but built in behavior inLLMManager, so first I added support for a model that was consulted first for domain routing.
+That led to creating a first class objectLLMDomainRouter, that takes an LLM service model, a list of supported domains, and a customizable set of instructions with a reasonable default.
+When you route a request through theLLMManager, it will consult with the domain router, then send the request to the appropriate model.
 The domain router is as fast as whatever model you give it to work with, and you can essentially build your very own “mixture of experts” simply by setting up several models with high quality prompts tailored to different domains.Declarative workflows with tasks and task groups

 A robust workflow system was a key goal for this project, enabling developers to chain multiple tasks, including AI-based actions.
 Each task can produce outputs, which feed into subsequent tasks as inputs.
 Inspired by the Apple Shortcuts app (originally Workflow), I envisioned AuroraCore workflows providing similar flexibility for developers.